nathanMcL/nathanMcL.github.io/sketchy_github/Readme.md

 # (09/19/2025.0427) Sketchy

-Inspired the `Etch-A-Sketch`, I want to build my own custom version.
+Inspired by the `Etch-A-Sketch`, I want to build my own custom version.
 Design a `508`-friendly, responsive design, keyboard-driven Etch-a-Sketch-inspired app.

 ## History of the Etch-A-Sketch